appirio-digital/ezbake/README.md

 `npm install -g https://github.com/appirio-digital/ezbake.git`

-## Starting a New ezbake Project
+## Scaffolding an ezbake Project

 1. Execute `ezbake --start`
 1. Answer the prompts
 1. When prompted for a source Git repo, copy and paste a Git URL that [follows the conventions](https://github.com/appirio-digital/ezbake/blob/master/CONVENTIONS.md)
-1. Profit

-## Developing a Template Project

-See [CONVENTIONS.MD](https://github.com/appirio-digital/ezbake/blob/master/CONVENTIONS.md) for instructions on how to templatize your Git project.
+1. Have your cake and eat it too